sg-s/macbook-server/README.md

 cat ~/Desktop/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-OK. `BlackServer` can now verify your local machine using public key crytography.
-Now we need to configure `BlackServer` to do so:
+OK. `BlackServer` *can* now verify your local machine using public key cryptography.
+Now we need to configure `BlackServer` to make sure it only does this:

-Fire up Sublime Text to edit the ssh config file:
+Fire up `Sublime Text` to edit the SSH config file:

 ```bash
 subl /etc/sshd_config